kateuj/instacook/README.md

 # Instacook

-For my Milestone 3 project I have created a personalised Cookbook web application, where the user can log into their account, search for recipes, add their own recipes, as well as edit their own recipes and delete when required.
-They can also give star ratings to their recipes to help them highlight and bookmark their favourites and make them easier to find in the future.
+For my Milestone 3 project I have created a personalised Cookbook web application, where the user can log into their account, search for recipes and add them to their own virtual cookbooks.
+They can also add their own recipes into their cookbooks, as well as edit and delete when required.
+They can also give star ratings to their recipes to help them highlight their favourites and make them easier to find in the future.

 ![Screen mock-ups of Instacook website](assets/readme-images/mock-up-picture-coffee-cram.png)